If you, or someone you know is in immediate danger dial 911!

 The National Center on Elder Abuse (NCEA) is a program of the U.S. Administration on Aging.
 NCEA serves as a national resource center dedicated to the prevention of elder mistreatment.
 NCEA provides information in the areas of Research, Practice, Policy and Education.
 Visit their Website

-The National Center on Elder Abuse and the Keck School of Medicine at the University of Southern California have created the following resources for distribution:
+The National Center on Elder Abuse and the Keck School of Medicine at the University of Southern California have created a tool kit to discuss elder abuse and raise awareness of elder abuse.
+Visit their Website

 The National Center on Law & Elder Rights (NCLER) is a is a one-stop resource for professionals serving older adults.
 NCLER provides webinars, trainings, written materials, and case consultations for attorneys and professionals seeking more information to help older adults.
 Visit their Website